How do students access course reserve materials?

 Yes.
 However, be aware that it is likely personal material will suffer wear and tear.
 Moreover, the Library must mark the item for reserve.
 It is unlikely that the material will be returned in the same condition as when it was given into the Library's care.

 Bound volumes and unbound journal issues may not be placed on reserve.
-Individual articles can be copied and, "fair use" or copyright clearances permitting, placed on electronic or paper reserve.
+Individual articles can be copied and under "fair use" be placed on electronic reserve.

-- Can book chapters be placed on ERes?
+Can book chapters be placed on course reserve?

 Copying of books is limited to no more than 10% of a book if it has fewer than 10 chapters; if a book has 10 or more chapters only 1 chapter will be copied.
 If using pages from different chapters, we will average the number of pages per chapter and limit our excerpts to no more pages than that average.

-Yes, copyright is an issue, particularly with journal articles that are copied or scanned for reserve purposes.
+Yes, copyright is an issue, particularly with journal articles that are scanned for reserve purposes.

 Scanned articles are archived at the end of each semester and books are returned to the stacks.

 HS/HSL Course Reserves does not automatically keep items on reserve for the following semester.
-Faculty must contact Course Reserves if they are teaching the same course and want the same readings (scanned articles, books, etc.) on reserve.
+Faculty must submit a new request each semester using the online Course Reserve Submission Form if they are teaching the same course and want the same readings (scanned articles, books, etc.) on reserve.